ygjiyn/arglink_project/README.md

 ## Preparation

 Inside the `argkit` package,
-it uses the `inspect` module to analysis the callable.
+it uses the `inspect` module to analyze the callable.

 To use `argkit`, in the definition the callable, each argument should either